selesdepselesnul/clj-registry/README.md

 # clj-registry

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to interact with windows registry.

 ## Usage